You are not reading the latest stable version of this documentation. If you want up-to-date information, please have a look at 0.3.5.x.

 Please see the Lightning Service Guides section for more details.

-This is all on your Lightning node (LND or Core Lightning), including on-chain funds, and RTL (or ThunderhHub, Zap, etc) is just a GUI for accessing LND.
-Same for C-Lightning, it contains all funds, channels, etc, and Spark, Zeus, etc are just GUIs to interface with the node.
+This is all on your Lightning node (LND or Core Lightning), including on-chain funds, while RTL (or Zap, Zeus, etc) is just a GUI for accessing your node.

-All LND backups are best done via Embassy’s backup flow.
-It is not supported to use a seed as backup; LND does not expose this.
-Everything crucial is backed up by our backup system so you do not need your seed.
-The seed is ONLY for the onchain wallet and does not backup your channel state.
+LND backups are best done via StartOS’s backup flow, and this is the ONLY supported backup method.
+It is NOT supported to backup/restore from the seed.
+Everything crucial is backed up by our backup system, so you do not need the seed.
+The seed is ONLY for the onchain wallet and does NOT backup your channel state.
 That said, there was a high user demand to expose the LND Aezeed, and so, as of LND v0.16.4, this will be made available (on fresh installs only - as that is the only time Lightning Labs exposes this seed).

-To clarify some of the reasons for this choice:
+To clarify some of the reasons behind this issue:

 Check the LND logs, it can take a while to bootstrap, and starting RTL before this completes could cause errors.